dasensio/myweeklydiet/API.md

 }
 ```

-And then, add the new method to ConfigureServicesMethod, like this:
+And then, add the new method to ConfigureServices method, like this:
 ```C#
 public void ConfigureServices(IServiceCollection services) {